A tribute to the life and work of Brian Torode

-Robert Canning’s daughter, Maria, married Patrick Gordon in 1848 and they continued to live at Hartpury House.
-The family also owned Longford House, Gloucester, which is where Frances was living in the late 1850s and early 1860s.
-It is not surprising that Gilbert Blount was invited to draw up the plans for the new church in Gloucester on March 11th 1858.
-The commission directed that the new building, “was to be in the plain decorated Gothic style prevalent in England during the reigns of the three Edwards,”
+Because of his close association with the family of Robert Canning, described above, it is hardly surprising that Gilbert was invited, on 11th March 1858, to draw up the plans for the new church in Gloucester.
+The commission directed that the new building, “was to be in the plain decorated Gothic style prevalent in England during the reigns of the three Edwards.”

 Gilbert wasted no time and, by April 5th, the designs were completed and copies were sent to Frances and Dr Clifford, the Bishop of Clifton.
 Mr Calderbank, the missioner at Gloucester, was also consulted.
 The working drawings were started by the end of the month and further progress was made during a visit to Hartpury in the July when he “took dimensions of Gloster ground & called at Longford, but found no one at home”.

 October 5th “Glos ch examining papers & drawings & sent contract drawings & also wrote to Mr Calderbank”.

 In November Mr Calderbank called to talk over the plans, but, “… he now seems doubtful about light on the railway side.”

 Wingate and Sons, the builders who eventually won the contract, were asked to estimate facing the church with stone.
 The Cardinal and Dr Clifford were clearly satisfied with the plans and by the beginning of 1859 papers were drawn up for the signing of the contract between Mr Calderbank and Wingate & Sons.
 Accounts at the back of the 1858 diary show a sharp rise in the train fare from London to Gloucester between March and December: